Comptometer

 The comptometer was the first commercially successful key-driven mechanical calculator, patented in the United States by Dorr Felt in 1887.

 It was a key-driven calculator that was extremely fast because each key adds or subtracts its value to the accumulator as soon as it is pressed.
-Its skilled operator can enter all of the digits of a number simultaneously, using as many fingers as required, making them sometimes faster to use than electronic calculators.
+A skilled operator can enter all of the digits of a number simultaneously, using as many fingers as required, making them sometimes faster to use than electronic calculators.
 Consequently, in specialized applications, comptometers remained in use in limited numbers into the early 1990s, but with the exception of museum pieces, they have all now been superseded by electronic calculators and computers.

 Manufactured without interruption from 1887 to the mid-1970s, it was constantly improved.
 The mechanical versions were made to be faster and more reliable.
 A line of electro-mechanical models was added in the 1930s.
 It was the first mechanical calculator to receive an all-electronic calculator engine in 1961, with the ANITA Mark VII model released by Sumlock Comptometer.
 This created the link between the mechanical calculator industries and the electronic.

 Although the comptometer was primarily an adding machine, it could also do subtractions, multiplication and division.
 Its keyboard consisted of eight or more columns of nine keys each.
 Special comptometers with varying key arrays were produced for a variety of special purposes, including calculating currency exchanges, times and Imperial weights.
 The name comptometer was formerly in wide use as a generic name for this class of calculating machine.